microsoft/TypeScript-Handbook/pages/tutorials/React.md

 create-react-app my-app --scripts-version=react-scripts-ts
 ```

-[react-scripts-ts](https://www.npmjs.com/package/react-scripts-ts) is just a set of adjustments to take the standard create-react-app project pipeline and bring TypeScript into the mix.
+[react-scripts-ts](https://www.npmjs.com/package/react-scripts-ts) is a set of adjustments to take the standard create-react-app project pipeline and bring TypeScript into the mix.

 At this point, your project layout should more or less look something like the following: